-- 7.1 Internship: Participate in a work-based learning internship at a licensed collision repair business to develop, practice, and demonstrate skills outlined in the standards above.
-Internships should follow current Tennessee work-based learning guidelines and/or AYES internship guidelines as appropriate. - 7.2 Journal: Create and continually update a personal journal to document internship activities.
-Draw connections between the experience and course content, thoughtfully reflecting on the following: - a. acquired leadership skills, - b. problem-solving techniques and decision-making skills, - c. team member participation in a learning environment, - d. personal career development, and - e. opportunities for industry certifications. - 7.3 Assess Internship: Analyze and assess the success and failures of activities during the internship.
+- 7.1 Internship: Participate in a work-based learning internship at a licensed collision repair business to develop, practice, and demonstrate skills outlined in the-standards above. lnternships should follow current Tennessee work-based learning guidelines and/or AYES internship guidelines as appropriate. - 7.2 Journal: Create and continually update a personal journal to document internship activities.
+Draw connections between the experience and course content, thoughtfully reflecting on the following: - a. aAcquired leadership skills, - b. pProblem-solving techniques and decision-making skills. - c. tTeam member participation in a learning environment, - d. pPersonal career development, and - e. oOpportunities for industry certifications. - 7.3 Assess Internship: Analyze and assess the success and failures of activities during the internship.
 Summarize the internship experience and next steps for personal and professional growth.